 So, what happened?
 How did these slaves not know they were free?
 There are three main theories as to what happened.
 One theory is that a messenger bringing the news of emancipation was murdered before he could deliver the news.
 Another theory is the information was deliberately not shared by the enslavers so that they could keep their labor force on the plantations, which sounds incredibly likely.
 Going off that, the third theory is that the federal troops chose to wait for the enslavers to reap one more cotton harvest before heading to Texas to share the news of emancipation.
 While no one knows for sure what the answer is, they all seem like they would make some sense.

 For the last 40 years, Juneteenth has been recognized as a holiday in Texas, which is fitting given the state’s connection to the date.
-Since then, 45 more states and the District of Columbia have moved to recognize Juneteenth as a holiday.
-New Hampshire is the latest state to do so, back in 2019.
-Just this week, the governor of Virginia, Ralph Northam, said that he would propose legislation to make the date a paid state holiday.
+Since then, 45 more states and the District of Columbia moved to recognize Juneteenth as a holiday.
+New Hampshire was the latest state to do so, back in 2019.

-As of right now, there is no plan to make Juneteenth an official federal holiday.
-There are online petitions of course, and in 2019, Senator Bernie Sanders called for it to become a national holiday.
-And back in 2018, the U.S. Senate passed a resolution designating June 19th, “Juneteenth Independence Day.”
-It has yet to reach the House.
+Senator Bernie Sanders called for it to become a national holiday in 2019.
+And, back in 2018, the U.S. Senate passed a resolution designating June 19th, “Juneteenth Independence Day.”

-Even though there are no immediate plans to make Juneteenth an official federal holiday, more and more companies are beginning to acknowledge it as an important holiday.
-Twitter and Square, the mobile payment company, are considering it a holiday and giving the day off with pay.
+A growing number of companies had already begun to acknowledge it as an important holiday.
+Twitter and Square, the mobile payment company, consider it a holiday and give the day off with pay.
 Jack Dorsey, chief executive and founder of both sites describes the day as time for “celebration, education, and connection.”
 Additionally, the NFL and Nike made similar announcements, which is a major departure from their past stances.

 There are many ways you can celebrate Juneteenth, as evidenced by celebrations across the globe.
 Parades are popular in places like Atlanta and Washington.
 In Galveston, the place where everything happened, celebrations are usually plentiful.
 There are usually things like barbecues, parades, musical performances, even a beauty contest.
-Obviously this year will be a lot different because of coronavirus.
-But there will still be some celebrations.
+While the pandemic changed the celebrations in 2020, this year will have many more in person events as communities lift restrictions.

 Juneteenth started as a day of independence.
 And it still is.
 But now, it’s a testament to the strength and resilience of Black Americans in the face of a continuously uncertain future.
 Taking the time to reflect on the Black experience and highlight the positives is a great way to honor the day.